 - The Interfaith Center (University of Miami in Ohio)

-- Sent to us by our colleagues at the Shoulder to Shoulder Campaign, this in-depth report outlines how to spot communications that divide and fuel hate and violence and how to craft communications that promote inclusion, dignity and respect.
-While focused on COVID 19, it has universal application.
-Find it here.
+- Sent to us by our colleagues at the Shoulder to Shoulder Campaign, find in-depth reports that outline how to spot communications that divide and fuel hate and violence and how to craft communications that promote inclusion, dignity and respect: Counteracting Dangerous Narratives.

 - Network Weaver: During the twenty-first century, activity will increasingly take place in self-organizing, system shifting networks.
 The Network Weaver website offers resources and discussion space for those who want to better understand network approaches to transformation and improve their skills in facilitating this transition.
 They also have free and low-cost literature and documents here.
 You can subscribe to their e-newsletter here.